 - When you’re looking to maximize specific stats, such as sign intensity

-- When you want to unlock the 6-set bonus of each Witcher school set
+- When you want to unlock the 6-set bonus of your Witcher gear set

-In that sense, these Witcher weapons can still be considered very good in certain situations.
+In that sense, these weapons can still be considered the best in certain situations.

 The Ursine steel and silver swords compliment the rest of the Ursine ‘Bear’ school Witcher armor, which is ideal for a tanky build focused on strong attacks.

 If you want to unlock the 6-piece Bear set bonus (damage dealt by Abilities involving the Quen sign is increased by 200%), you’ll have to use these swords.
 Like all Witcher school gear sets, these weapons must be crafted by using a diagram and can be upgraded four times.

 You need to be at least level 20 to equip the basic Ursine swords, and the level requirement will go up for each upgrade level (enhanced, superior, mastercrafted, and grandmaster).
 To find the diagrams for each upgrade level of the Bear swords, head over to our guide for obtaining all of the Bear Witcher school gear.

 The steel and silver swords from the Wolf Witcher set are also a solid option, particularly for a well-rounded build that includes a little bit of everything.

 You can easily use them for the middle portions of the game, before you’re able to unlock the more powerful relic swords we discussed earlier, or continue using them for the whole game if you prefer.
 The basic Wolven steel and silver swords require level 14 and go up with each upgrade level.